-Painting has been a part of his life since early on, and his joy of painting led him to pursue a career in the animation and film industry as a matte painter.
+Painting has been a part of Andrew’s life since early on, and his joy of painting led him to pursue a career in the animation and film industry as a matte painter.

 Whether adding to the dramatic texture of a scene by producing believable matte paintings or creating inspiring concept art, the main emphasis of Andrew’s work is to represent the effect of light on form to achieve an enhanced illusion of reality.

-Andrew’s career in visual effects began when he was recruited by ImageMovers Digital to work on Disney’s A Christmas Carol and Mars Needs Moms.
+Andrew’s career in visual effects began when he was recruited by Doug Chiang at ImageMovers Digital to work on Disney’s A Christmas Carol and Mars Needs Moms.
 While there, he was exposed to many talented artists and had the chance to work closely with mentors whose artwork inspired him in his early development as a matte painter.

 Soon after, Andrew was invited to work alongside the creative team of artists at Aardman Animations in Bristol, UK on the Academy Award-nominated production of The Pirates!
 Band of Misfits, directed by Peter Lord.

-Andrew reunited with some of his former colleagues from ImageMovers Digital in Montreal, Quebec as a Matte Painter on Robert Zemeckis’ film The Walk, starring Joseph Gordon-Levitt.
-After that, he returned to Vancouver and has been busy working at Sony Pictures Imageworks on animated feature films such as Marvel Entertainment’s Spider-man: Into the Spider-Verse, winner of both the 2019 Academy Award for Best Animated Feature Film and the Golden Globe Award for Best Animated Feature Film of 2019.
+Andrew reunited with some of his former colleagues from ImageMovers Digital in Montreal, Quebec to create matte paintings for Robert Zemeckis’ film The Walk, starring Joseph Gordon-Levitt.
+After that, he returned to Vancouver to work at Sony Pictures Imageworks on animated feature films such as Marvel Entertainment’s Spider-man: Into the Spider-Verse, winner of both the 2019 Academy Award for Best Animated Feature Film and the Golden Globe Award for Best Animated Feature Film of 2019.